fbpx

 How To Travel to Santorini

-You have two options when figuring out how to get to Santorini, Greece: by plane or by ferry.
+You have two options for getting to Santorini, Greece: by plane or by ferry.

 There are no direct flights from the US to the island, but there are flights from Athens to Santorini, Greece.
 Athens is easy to reach from the west coast of the US during the peak May – October travel season via Delta Airlines.

 Santorini has a small but busy international airport.
-Many European countries like the UK and France also fly direct to Santorini during the summer so there are plenty of potential layover airports.
+Many European countries, including the UK and France, offer direct flights during the tourism season, especially in summer.

 If you’re planning a Greek island-hopping trip, you might want to arrive by sea.

-You can hop on a ferry to Santorini from lots of islands nearby like Naxos, Paros, Los, and Mykonos.
+You can hop on a ferry to Santorini from lots of other islands nearby, like Naxos, Paros, Los, and Mykonos.
 Services are limited during the winter months but there are tons of services during the summer.

 Some of the top ferry companies are AFerry, Ferryhopper, and Letsferry.